India: a Cultural Journey

-This afternoon we visit the Prince of Wales Museum, one of the most highly regarded museums in India with a great collection of arts works.
-Built at the beginning of the 20th century, it was built to commemorate the visit of Britain’s Prince of Wales and is an architecture masterpiece which combines European, Islamic and Indian styles.
+This afternoon we visit the Prince of Wales Museum, one of the most highly regarded museums in India with a great collection of artworks.
+Built at the beginning of the 20th century, it was built to commemorate the visit of Britain’s Prince of Wales and is an architectural masterpiece that combines European, Islamic and Indian styles.
 To round off today’s tour, you will have a photo stop at the colossal Dhobi Ghat, the world’s largest outdoor laundry, before traveling back to your hotel.
 B

 Fly Mumbai to Udaipur

 This morning travel to the airport for the flight north to Udaipur.
-On arrival, join your coach and guide for a half day tour of City Palace, the largest Maharaja’s palace in Rajasthan and an architectural marvel.
-Next we take a private tour of the Crystal Gallery in Fateh Prakesh Palace followed by a stroll through Sahelion Ki Bari (the Garden of the Maids of Honor), which was built for the 48 maidens destined to be a part of the dowry of the princess.
+On arrival, join your coach and guide for a half-day tour of City Palace, the largest Maharaja palace in Rajasthan and an architectural marvel.
+Next, we take a private tour of the Crystal Gallery in Fateh Prakesh Palace followed by a stroll through Sahelion Ki Bari (the Garden of the Maids of Honor), which was built for the 48 maidens destined to be a part of the dowry of the princess.
 Later this afternoon we travel to our hotel and enjoy the rest of the day at leisure.
 B

 Overnight: 2 nights